-5.14 Restrict Browser Frame Options (Scored)
+5.14 Ensure Browser Framing Is Restricted (Scored)

-The Header directive allows server HTTP response headers to be added, replaced or merged.
-We will use the directive to add a server HTTP response header to tell browsers to restrict all of the web pages from being framed by other web sites.
+The Header directive allows server HTTP response headers to be added, replaced, or merged.
+Use the directive to add a server HTTP response header to tell browsers to restrict all the web pages from being framed by other web sites.

 Using iframes and regular web frames to embed malicious content along with expected web content has been a favored attack vector for attacking web clients for a long time.
-This can happen when the attacker lures the victim to a malicious web site, which using frames to include the expected content from the legitimate site.
+This can happen when the attacker lures the victim to a malicious web site, which uses frames to include the expected content from the legitimate site.
 The attack can also be performed via XSS (either reflected, DOM or stored XSS) to add the malicious content to the legitimate web site.
-To combat this vector, an HTTP Response header, X-Frame-Options, has been introduced that allows a server to specify whether a web page may be loaded in any frame (DENY) or those frames that share the pages origin (SAMEORIGIN).
+To combat this vector, an HTTP Response header, X-Frame-Options, has been introduced that allows a server to specify whether a web page may be loaded in any frame (DENY) or only those frames that share the page's origin (SAMEORIGIN).

-Perform the following steps to determine if the recommended state is implemented: Ensure a Header directive for X-Frame-Options is present in the Apache configuration and has the condition always, an action of append and a value of SAMEORIGIN or DENY, as shown below:
+Perform the following steps to determine if the recommended state is implemented: Ensure a Header directive for X-Frame-Options is present in the Apache configuration and has the condition always, an action of append, and a value of SAMEORIGIN, as shown below:

-grep -i X-Frame-Options \$APACHE_PREFIX/conf/httpd.conf Header always append X-Frame-Options SAMEORIGIN
+''' grep -i X-Frame-Options $APACHE_PREFIX/conf/httpd.conf Header always append X-Frame-Options SAMEORIGIN '''

-Add or modify the Header directive for the X-Frames-Options header in the Apache configuration to have the condition always, an action of append and a value of SAMEORIGIN or DENY, as shown below.
+Perform the following to implement the recommended state: Add or modify the Header directive for the X-Frame-Options header in the Apache configuration to have the condition always, an action of append, and a value of SAMEORIGIN, as shown below.